 The Persians guarding the ford pulled back after a brief skirmish and the Macedonians reached the opposite bank without significant difficulty.
 They were now in Assyria.
 Even though this once powerful kingdom had been ruled for the past three centuries by the Babylonians, whose empire in turn had been absorbed into that of the Persians, the name "Assyria" still spoke to the imagination.
 The fall of such a once-powerful city as Nineveh had made an impact even in Europe.

-We know from the contemporary Astronomical Diaries that panic broke out in the Persian army that eveningnote[The text of the Astronomical Diary of 331 BC can be found here.] and it is natural to assume this was in response to the news that the enemy had crossed the river.
+We know from the contemporary Astronomical Diaries that panic broke out in the Persian army that evening and it is natural to assume this was in response to the news that the enemy had crossed the river.
 But in fact there was no reason for panic.
 Alexander had done exactly what Darius had wanted him to do.
 By leaving the fordable stretches of the Euphrates and the Tigris practically unguarded, the Persians had managed to guide the enemy to the battlefield of their choice.
 Darius was completely in command of the situation and seemed guaranteed of victory.

 It was not to be.
 On 20 September, immediately after sunset, Darius’ soldiers watched the moon turn blood red and then go dark.
 The Astronomical Diaries describe the omen:

 On the thirteenth day of the month of Ulûlu in the fifth year of Darius there was an eclipse of the moon, which was entirely darkened as Jupiter set.
 Saturn was four fingers distant.
 As the eclipse became total, a westerly wind was blowing; as the moon became visible again, an easterly wind.
 During the eclipse there were deaths and plagues.